-Led by the Senior Director, Dr Birgit Schreiber, the Division Student Affairs (DSAf) at Stellenbosch University (SU) comprises three centres which together synergise to facilitate an ecosystem of support, development and engagement.
+Led by the Senior Director, Dr Choice Makhehta, the Division for Student Affairs (DSAf) at Stellenbosch University (SU) comprises three centres which together synergise to facilitate an ecosystem of support, development and engagement.
 We function to accelerate student and institutional success and contribute to the institutional and national socioeconomic transformation agenda.

 Centre for Student Counselling and Development (CSCD) has dynamic,

 student-centred psychological development and support services available

 to our students.
 Carefully selected specialists such as psychologists, a

 psychiatrists, a social worker and a reading specialist are involved to